grig.tree package¶

 - property order_varies¶

-The order of the polynomial may be reduced if specifically set by the user (fix_order=False) and the order is symmetrical.
-In this case, a subset of polynomial terms can be extracted from the original terms to describe a lower order polynomial.
+- Return whether the order may be decreased. - The order of the polynomial may be reduced if specifically set by the user (fix_order=False) and the order is symmetrical.
+In this case, a subset of polynomial terms can be extracted from the original terms to describe a lower order polynomial. - Returns:

 - bool